-Evangelism: More Caught than Taught posted by Evangelism Explosion on Jan 23, 2014
+Evangelism: More Caught than Taught posted by jwatson on Jan 23, 2014

 What do driving a car, riding a bicycle and swimming have in common?
 Yes, they’re all means of getting from point A to point B; and, they are all things you can do by yourself.
 But a third important common denominator is that they are skills almost impossible to learn by classroom instruction alone.